Celebrations in Crete

 David and I spent 11 nights in Crete in total with my parents.
 Our guest’s stayed for 7 nights and shared the holiday with us, but had different flights – it was more like a group holiday than a honeymoon.
 It was so lovely to see everyone getting on so well.
 We have decided to have our honeymoon, just the two of us in Thailand, on our first wedding anniversary.

 David and I believe that we got a lot for our money.
 To have everything that we had at home in England would have cost a lot more, but at the same time we didn’t hold back, the guests that stayed at our hotel had travel provided and we had an open bar at the wedding, which was more of a thank you for everyone coming all that way to be there.

-Lisa at The Bridal Consultant
+The Bridal Consultant